popphp/pop-filter/README.md

 ];
 ```

 The tags have been stripped and the entities have been converted to HTML.
+Notice the
+first filter added was the callable `strip_tags` and the second filter added was an
+instance of `Pop\Filter\Filter` with parameters.

 ### Fine-Grained Control